DFE-Digital/itt-mentor-services/docs/data-model.md

 - School A has only been onboarded into the School Placements service.
 - School B has only been onboarded into the Track & Pay service.
 - School C has been onboarded into both services.
-- School D is a school from the Gias import, but it is not onboarded into either service
+- School D is a school from the GIAS import, but it is not onboarded into either service

-If a School doesn't exist in the `schools` table, it hasn't been onboarded to either service yet.

 ### Providers